splynx/docs/files/en/payment_systems/integrapay/integrapay.md

 ![(image)](9.3.png)

-Once the configuration has been completed, customers can pay their invoices on the [Portal](customer_portal/customer_portal.md) using the *IntegraPay* system in `Finance → Invoices`.
-Using the *IntegraPay* add-on the `Service Fee` value cannot be set, as a result, will be shown only `Total to pay` amount.
+Once the configuration has been completed, customers can pay their invoices on [Portal](customer_portal/customer_portal.md),

+using the *IntegraPay* system in `Finance → Invoices`.
+Using the *IntegraPay* add-on the `Service Fee` value cannot be set, as a result, will be shown only `Total to pay` amount:

 ![(image)](6.png)